KVH API

 Step 5: Exercise the API

 Your designated users now have everything they need to use the KVH API.
-Before writing any code to integrate it into your application, exercise the API using KVH's Swagger interface at https://api.mykvh.com/v3/docs/.
-Follow the steps below to view terminal usage, status, and telemetry data.
+Before writing any code to integrate it into your application, exercise the API using KVH's Swagger interface at https://api.mykvh.com/v3/docs/ following the steps below.

 IMPORTANT!
-You will need to enter the unique access token for the account that includes the requested terminal.
+You will need to enter the unique access token for the requested terminal.

 Viewing Terminal Usage Data